 - Description: When true,

 multikvcopies all fields from the original event to the events generated from that event.
 When false, no fields are copied from the original event.
-Note, this means that the events will have no _time field and the UI will not know how to display them.
-Default is true.
+This means that the events will have no _time field and the UI will not know how to display them.

 - Syntax: fields <field-list>

 - Description: Limit the fields set by the multikv extraction to this list.
-Any fields in the table which are not on this list will be ignored.
+Ignores any fields in the table which are not on this list.

 - Syntax: filter <term-list>

-- Description: If specified, multikv will skip over table rows that do not contain at least one of the strings in the filter list.
-Quoted expressions are permitted, such as "multiple words" or "trailing_space "
+- Description: If specified, multikv skips over table rows that do not contain at least one of the strings in the filter list.
+Quoted expressions are permitted, such as "multiple words" or "trailing_space ".

 - Syntax: forceheader=<int>

 - Description: Forces the use of the given line number (1 based) as the table's header.
-Empty lines are not included in the count.
+Does not include empty lines in the count.
 By default

 multikvattempts to determine the header line automatically.